able-app/docs/controls/components/form/textarea.md

 The large initial size indicates to users that longer copy is possible and provides a general concept for the amount of desired copy based on its field height.

+**Note:** The structure and spacing of this component is the same between Textfield, Textarea, Selectlist, Chiplist, Slider, Userlist, and Toggle Button.